-Children, young people and families accessing Ormiston Services should be aware that if there is a Child Protection issue where they (or others) are likely to be at risk of significant harm, employees are under a legal duty to follow safeguarding procedures and cannot offer confidentiality.
+Children, young people and families accessing Ormiston Families services should be aware that if there is a child protection issue where they (or others) are likely to be at risk of significant harm, employees are under a legal duty to follow safeguarding procedures and cannot offer confidentiality.

 You can download Ormiston Families’ safeguarding children, young people and families policy by clicking here.